A parallel to the null ideal for inaccessible lambda. Part I: What are the desired properties of the ideal

-Next we consider generalizing results more set theoretic in nature related to forcing (maybe (B)(b),(c),(d) should be here; (A) is treated here, on the others see part II, if at all) \mn \begin{enumerate} \item[$(A)$] Chichon's Diagram \end{enumerate} \mn This diagram sums up the provable inequalities between the basic cardinal invariants of the null ideal, the meagre ideal, $\gd$ (the dominating number) and $\gb$ (the undominating number).
-The basic cardinal invariants of an ideal are the covering number, the additivity number, the cofinality and the non of the ideal, see \ref{z26}.
+Next we consider generalizing results more set theoretic in nature, related to forcing (maybe (B)(c),(d) from \S(2A) should be here; from the problems listed below, (A) is treated here, on the others see part II, if at all)

+\begin{enumerate} \item[(A)] Cicho\'n's Diagram. \end{enumerate} This diagram sums up the provable inequalities between the basic cardinal invariants of the null ideal, the meagre ideal, $\gd$ (the dominating number) and $\gb$ (the unbounding number).
+The basic cardinal invariants of an ideal are the covering number, the additivity number, the cofinality and the non(= uniformity) of the ideal, see \ref{z26}.

 The diagram gives the provable inequalities among any two invariants (and two equalities each on three invariants).
-Moreover, under $2^{\aleph_0} \le \aleph_2$ there are no more connections. \underline{Here} we fully generalize the ZFC part (for $\lambda$ inaccessible limit of inaccessibles), see \ref{p20} and quotations there.
+Moreover, under $2^{\aleph_0} \le \aleph_2$ there are no more connections. \underline{Here} we generalize the ZFC part (for $\lambda$ inaccessible limit of inaccessibles), but the situation is different, e.g., there are more inequalities connecting 3 of the cardinal invariants, see \ref{u14}.

-The complementary consistency results, about inequalities of any pair, we intend to deal with in part II. \mn \begin{enumerate} \item[$(B)$] Generalizing the amoeba forcing \end{enumerate} \mn (The amoeba forcing, the one adding a measure zero set including all the old ones, the condition are closed subsets of $[0,1]_{\bbR}$ of measure $> \frac 12$.)
+We will deal with the complementary consistency results (about inequalities of any pair) in continuations, \cite {Sh:F1580} and others.

+\begin{enumerate} \item[(B)] Generalizing the amoeba forcing \end{enumerate} The amoeba forcing is the one adding a measure zero set including all the old ones; the conditions are closed subsets of $[0,1]_{\bbR}$ of measure $> \frac 12$.